-187 Interpretation: The presence of the stair-stepped scarps in the eastern part indicates 188 that the landslides are initiated on the lower slope and fail retrogressively upwards (i.e. Sawyer et al., 2009; Wu et al., 2022).
-In the western part, the scattered scarps on the 189 190 shelf suggest that slope failures dominate the continental shelf area.
-The water depth 191 of the shelf is between 200-500 m, where cyclic wave loading can constantly rework seabed sediments and account for the potential trigger mechanism that results in 192 193 slope failure (i.e. Marshall et al., 1978; Bea et al., 1983).
-Further downslope, the dip 194 direction of gullies is sub-perpendicular to the strike direction of the scarps.
-This close proximity of the scarps and gullies indicates the latter originated from slope failures 195 196 (i.e. Gardner et al., 1999; Gales et al., 2012).
-The repetitive slope failures occurring on 197 the shelf are likely to generate stable debris flow and turbidity current that is continuously transported downslope, which erode the seabed and lead to gullies' initiation (i.e. Micallef and Mountjoy, 2011; Lonergan et al., 2013).
+Interpretation: The presence of the stair-stepped scarps in the eastern part indicates that the landslides are initiated at the lowermost part of the slope and propagated retrogressively towards the upper slope (i.e. Sawyer et al., 2009; Wu et al., 2022).
+In the western part, the scattered scarps on the shelf suggest that slope failures dominate the continental shelf area.
+The water depth of the shelf is between 200-500 m, where cyclic wave loading can constantly rework seabed sediments and account for the potential trigger mechanism that results in slope failure (i.e. Marshall et al., 1978; Bea et al., 1983).
+Further downslope, the dip direction of gullies is sub-perpendicular to the strike direction of the scarps.
+This proximity of the scarps and gullies indicates the latter originated from slope failures (i.e. Gardner et al., 1999; Gales et al., 2012).
+The repetitive slope failures occurring on the shelf are likely to generate stable debris flows and turbidity currents that are continuously transported downslope, which erode the seabed and contributes to the initiation of gullies (i.e. Micallef and Mountjoy, 2011; Lonergan et al., 2013).

-The seismic expressions of channel-shaped seismic packages are similar to those of 201 buried contourite channels (Faugères et al., 1999; Stow et al., 2002), and the mounded 202 seismic packages are buried contourite drifts (Figures 5B, 5C; Miramontes et al., 2021).
-203 204 The deposition of the buried contourites is attributed to the presence of the alongslope current, we infer that the along-slope current flow towards the SW-WSW, as the 205 206 current direction is generally perpendicular (Flood, 1988) or oblique (Blumsack and Weatherly, 1989) to contourite channel crests.
-As the EAC is the major current that 207 operates in this region with flowing to SW, we infer the EAC is most probably 208 209 responsible for the formation of the buried contourite channels and drifts.
-The deposition of the buried contourites indicates that the shelf has a high sedimentation 210 rate (i.e. Howe et al., 1994), therefore, is vulnerable to slope failure (Laberg and 211 212 Camerlenghi, 2008; Miramontes et al., 2018).
+On the shelf, the seismic expressions of channel-shaped seismic packages are similar to those of buried contourite channels (Faugères et al., 1999; Stow et al., 2002), and the mounded seismic packages are similar to buried contourite drifts (Figures 5B, 5C; Miramontes et al., 2021).
+The deposition of the buried contourite channels and drifts are attributed to the presence of the along-slope current, we infer that the along-slope current flow towards the SW-WSW, as the current direction, is generally perpendicular (Flood, 1988) or oblique (Blumsack and Weatherly, 1989) to contourite channel crests.
+As the SW-flowing EAC is the major current that operates in the Northern region of the Gippsland basin, we infer that the EAC is most probably responsible for the formation of the buried contourite channels and drifts.

-Everard Canyon is the largest tributary to Bass Canyon (Figure 2B).
-It has not connected with any fluvial system, meaning that there is limited terrestrial input from landward (Mitchell et al., 2007b).
+Everard Canyon is the largest tributary to Bass Canyon, it has not connected with any fluvial system, meaning that there is limited terrestrial input from landward (Figure 2B; Mitchell et al., 2007b).
 The alongshore movement of EAC has consistently transported sediments into the head area of Everard Canyon (Mitchell et al., 2007b).
 Our observations suggest that the SW propagating EAC would heavily impinge the eastern canyon sidewall, causing slope failures and abundant scarps.
-The absence of 220 seismically visible intra-canyon infills suggests that the heads of Everard Canyon were flushed by presently active erosional processes.
-We interpret that the most likely 221 222 erosional process is gravity flows generated by canyon sidewall failures (i.e. Wu et al., 223 2021).
-The shift in the canyon transportation direction from SE to SW is primarily 224 controlled by the local topography created by the regional Rosedale Fault (Figure 1C).
-The stair-shaped scarps developed within Everard Canyon near the lower slope 225 226 indicate long-term retrogressive failures that have occurred over time (Sawyer et al., 227 2009).
-This may suggest that canyons in the Northern region are most likely to be 228 originated from the lower slope and migrate retrogressively through slope failure 229 processes (Farre et al., 1983; He et al., 2014).
+The absence of seismically visible intra-canyon infills suggests that the heads of Everard Canyon were flushed by presently active erosional processes.
+We interpret that the most likely erosional process is gravity flows generated by canyon sidewall failures (Wu et al., 2022).
+The shift in the canyon transportation direction from SE to SW is primarily controlled by the local topography created by the regional Rosedale Fault (Figure 1C).

+The stair-shaped scarps developed within Everard Canyon near the lower slope indicate long-term retrogressive failures that have occurred over time (Sawyer et al., 2009).
+This may suggest that canyons in the Northern region are most likely to be originated from the lower slope and migrate retrogressively through slope failure processes (Farre et al., 1983; He et al., 2014).